Outpatient addiction treatment

 Benefits of detox during a residential stay

-A residential stay arguably the safest possible way to detox.
+A residential stay is arguably the safest possible way to detox.
 Onsite doctors and clinical nurses monitor symptoms and provide a high level of support and care.
 Doctors also ensure that a detox occurs in a tapered way, reducing the amounts of the problem substance safely so that withdrawal symptoms are reduced.
 This helps a patient to manage their cravings, sleep more effectively and reduces panic and anxiety.

 There is also the option for a person to access outpatient services, but to do the detox phase within a clinic or in an NHS hospital.
 Unfortunately, waiting times for NHS detoxes are very lengthy.
 Private clinics, on the other hand, are usually able to offer a very quick turnover between referral and admission.